 \section{Motivation and significance}

-Erasure coding is used for fault tolerance and providing required reliability to ensure high availability of data in distributed data storage and processing systems \cite{netapp}.
-Reed-Solomon (RS) codes are the conventional option for constructing erasure codes that provide coding overhead--optimal design and thereby use the storage space as efficiently as information theoretically possible \cite{RS}.
+Erasure coding is a fault tolerance mechanism that provides data protection and high availability in distributed data storage and processing systems \cite{netapp}.
+Reed-Solomon (RS) codes are the conventional option for constructing erasure codes based on overhead--optimal design.
+In other words, they use the storage space as efficiently as information-theoretically possible \cite{RS}.
 As the modern data storage systems evolved to possess different requirements, the set of constraints on the design of erasure codes has dramatically changed.
-For instance, previous research on erasure codes such as RS codes mostly focused on optimizing the coding overhead i.e., minimization of storage space consumption for a given target data reliability \cite{RS, Cauchy}.
-Moreover, some of the most popular designs considered pure XOR operations to both provide required reliability and efficient computation \cite{evenodd}.
-More recently, locally repairable codes have attracted attention due to their efficient utilization of network resources and eventually achieve better overall data reliability \cite{XORing} at the expense of suboptimal coding overhead.
-Besides the proprietary implementations of advanced erasure coding algorithms, many open source implementations based on different mathematical operations are available online \cite{partow, Plank}.
-Main objective of these open source software has been to provide to the community the overhead optimal and fast/efficient erasure coding libraries without any consideration of the harnessed network and scarce computational resources as well as data/node repair efficiency in a distributed setting.
+For instance, previous research work on erasure coding such as RS focused on optimizing the coding overhead i.e., minimization of storage space for a given target data reliability \cite{RS, Cauchy}.
+Moreover, some of the most popular designs considered pure eXclusive Or (XOR) operations to provide durability, and efficient computation \cite{evenodd}.
+More recently, locally repairable codes have attracted attention due to their efficient utilization of network resources and eventually achieve better overall reliability \cite{XORing} at the expense of suboptimal coding overhead.
+Besides the proprietary implementations of advanced erasure coding algorithms, many open-source implementations with different mathematical constructions become available online \cite{partow, Plank}.
+Previous works provided overhead optimal and fast/efficient erasure coding library functions.
+However, they did not take into account the peculiarities of the harnessed network, scarce computational resources, and data/node regeneration in a distributed setting.